Eleven-Z/smpc-rsa-enc-python/README.md

-# data_encryption
+# new data exchange method based on BGW

-new method based on MGW protocol .
+this is a research project on a new method for data exchang base of BGW protocol. implementation and the method is working successfully.